iterate-ch/docs/protocols/s3/index.md

 ### Generic S3 Profiles

 :::{note}
-Connection profiles for use with third-party S3 installations. can be installed from *Preferences → Profiles*.
+Connection profiles for use with [third-party S3 installations](providers.md) can be installed from *Preferences → Profiles*.
 :::

 :::::{tabs}